irods/irods/manual.rst

 Users & Permissions
 -------------------

-Users and permissions in iRODS are inspired by, but slightly different from, traditional UNIX filesystem permissions.
+Users and permissions in iRODS are inspired by, but slightly different from, traditional Unix filesystem permissions.
 Access to Data Objects and Collections can be modified using the ``ichmod`` iCommand.

 Additionally, permissions can be managed via user groups in iRODS.
 A user can belong to more than one group at a time.
 The owner of a Data Object has full control of the file and can grant and remove access to other users and groups.
 The owner of a Data Object can also give ownership rights to other users, who in turn can grant or revoke access to users.